ysantosrego/ysantosrego.github.io/_pages/events.md

   - /conferences.html
 ---

-Here you can find links to the mathematics conferences that I (co-)organise(d)[^1].
+Here you can find links to the mathematics conferences that I (co-)organise(d).
 If the event is forthcoming, you can find a registration form in the corresponding homepage.

+* LMS Midlands Regional Meeting 2025 & Research Workshop _[Groups in the Midlands](/files/LMS-Midlands25/)_, 17-20 June 2025, Lincoln, UK.
 * Mini-Workshop _[Trending aspects in group cohomology](/files/cna/)_, 2-3 July 2024, Lincoln, UK.
 * Conference _[10 Years of Algebra at Lincoln](/files/EK-Algebra10/)_, 12-14 June 2024, Online.
 * GoTh Workshop: _[Groups of Thompson and their relatives](https://trr358.math.uni-bielefeld.de/workshops/view/146)_, 18-22 September 2023, Magdeburg, Germany.